mtibben/html2text/README.md

 # Html2Text

-A PHP library for converting HTML to plain text.
+A PHP library for converting HTML to formatted plain text.